 CGC-graded Superman #1 Stars in ‘Selling Superman’ Documentary

-The poignant documentary will tell the story of a family's struggle living with their father's comic book collection, and now deciding what to do with it.
+The poignant documentary premieres online for early ticket holders on November 7, 2024, telling the story of a family's struggle living with their father's comic book collection, and now deciding what to do with it.

 What would you do if you discovered your family had a comic book collection with many of the most expensive comics ever published?
 Filmmaker Adam Schomer of i2i Productions is developing a new documentary called “Selling Superman,” which follows a massive comic book collection that’s worth millions today, as well as the secret that a family kept hidden for 40 years.